Treatment for chronic GVHD

 This page tells you about the treatment of chronic graft versus host disease (GVHD).
 There is information below about

-Your treatment will depend on the degree of your GVHD, and which part or parts of your body are involved.
+Your treatment will depend on the degree of your GVHD, and which part or parts of your body are affected.
 Treatment for chronic GVHD usually includes steroids.
 You may also have ciclosporin (also called Deximune, Neoral or Sandimmum) to reduce your immune response.

 If the skin problems are localised your doctor will prescribe steroid creams or a cream called tacrolimus.
 Your doctor may refer you to another doctor who specialises in skin problems (a dermatologist).
 Because chronic GVHD can last for many months, sometimes years, you will need to carry on with the treatments for a long time.
 As with other chronic skin conditions this can take up a lot of time.
 You may need help from a partner or carer to manage your skin properly.